elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 ## 4 Parameters of Beta Distribution

-PDF of the Beta distribution has two concentration parameters; $\alpha$ and $\beta.$  When these concentration parameters get larger, resulting probability is distributed more evenly.
-When they get smaller, resulting distribution is distributed more sparsely.
-As $\alpha, \beta \rightarrow 0,$ variable $p$ concentrates more and more near 0 or 1.
+PDF of the Beta distribution has two shape parameters; $\alpha$ and
+$\beta.$ When they get smaller, resulting distribution is distributed more sparsely.
+As $\alpha, \beta \rightarrow 0,$ probability parameter
+$p$ concentrates more and more near 0 or 1.
+When they are equal to 1, possibility of $p$ to take on any value between 0 and 1 becomes equally likely.
+When the parameters get larger, distribution tighten about the expectations.
 Graphs below show how PDF of Beta changes with $\alpha$ and $\beta.$

 <style type="text/css">
   p {